QaidVoid/Complete-Single-GPU-Passthrough/README.md

 Libvirt hooks automate the process of running specific tasks during VM state change. \
 More info at: [PassthroughPost](https://passthroughpo.st/simple-per-vm-libvirt-hooks-with-the-vfio-tools-hook-helper/)

-**Note**: Comment Unbind/rebind EFI framebuffer line from start and stop script if you're using AMD 6000 series cards, thanks to [cdgriffith](https://github.com/cdgriffith).
+**Note**: Comment Unbind/rebind EFI framebuffer line from start and stop script if you're using AMD 6000 series cards (https://github.com/QaidVoid/Complete-Single-GPU-Passthrough/issues/9).
 Also, move the line to unload AMD kernal module below detaching devices from host.
 These might also apply to older AMD cards.

 <details>